F. W. Woolworth Co. v. Contemporary Arts, Inc.: Copyright infringement

 In 1949, Woolworth bought nearly identically designed statuettes from the Sabin Manufacturing company of McKeesport, Pennsylvania, through the Lepere Pottery Company of Zanesville, Ohio.
 No evidence was provided that Woolworth's knowingly participated in the copyright infringement.

 Woolworth sold the items for only $1.19.
-Contemporary Arts provided evidence that the version sold at Woolworth were inferior in quality.
+Contemporary Arts provided evidence that the version sold at Woolworth was inferior in quality.
 Although Woolworth's attorneys disputed the existence of a copyright violation in the original trial, the appellate court assumed the infringement and focused on the calculation and method for the legal remedy.

 Profits of the Affringer

 Woolworth bought 127 dozen dogs at $0.60 each and sold them for $1.19 each for a total gross profits of $899.16.
 Woolworth argued that its liability was limited to its own profits.

 Although the profits appear substantial by this calculation, Woolworth failed to include allowable deducted for overhead and taxes.
 The majority decision found that low-margin sales provided poor remedy to discourage copyright violations.
 “If we sustain petitioner's contention that profits may be the sole measure of liability as matter of law, such profits could be diminished even to the vanishing point” the majority decision read.
 Indeed, if the copyright violating endeavor lost money, no recourse would be available in the courts.